|PDF Download 2019||Student Reviews|

 If you’re looking for a demanding full immersion French language course this summer, staying with local French hosts – this is the course for you.
 Past CESA students have loved living in Nice & experiencing the Riviera lifestyle.
-It is only open to older teenagers preparing for these exams.
+It is only open to older teenagers.
 It’s demanding, popular and becomes fully booked ~ so early reservations are advised!

 |Levels offered||A’ level, Pre U, Higher & IB|

 Language skills covered: Oral and Written Expression, Grammar Exercises, Oral and Written Comprehension, Phonetics, Vocabulary and Syntax

 This French A’ level revision course has been put together to help high school language students (UK and European alike) overcome linguistic weaknesses, giving them the confidence to communicate effectively in French and to develop their French language knowledge.
 The course is a more academically demanding course than many other French Summer Teenage programmes and aims to stimulate student interest and keep the lessons dynamic.

 |Shared rm accommodation|